Introduction to Statistics for Data Analysts

 The inability to recognize and manage uncertainty is a common cause of erroneous conclusions in data analysis.
 Being able to avoid such errors in one's own practice and to recognize them in others' is an essential skill for anyone working with data.

-What are needed to take this course
+What is needed to take this course

 Participants of this course must have basic knowledge and understanding of variable types, descriptive and inferential statistics.
 No other advanced preparation is needed to take this course.